kevinsea/Insight-Wiki-Stage/What is New in v2.0.md

 * **QueryResults Methods and Results Classes** - were added so you can very easily parse multiple result sets without any additional code.

+## Output Parameters ##

+See [[Output Parameters]] for details on these changes:

+* **QueryResults Returns OutputParameters** - if you use QueryResults instead of Query, you can access the output parameters through the Output property of the results.

 ## Dynamic Connections ##

 See [[Dynamic Database Calls]] for details on these changes: